bytebase/bytebase.com/content/blog/bytebase-2-0.md

 Recent AI breakthroughs have excited us all.
 However, developers still struggle with mundane daily tasks.
 One is dealing with databases, mundane yet requiring care—or you'll get a daring outage.
-Two years ago, we created Bytebase to address this, open-sourcing it on GitHub.
+Two years ago, we created Bytebase to address this, [open-sourcing it on GitHub](https://github.com/bytebase/bytebase).
 Compared to incumbents, Bytebase's growth outpaces theirs.

 ![star-history](/blog/bytebase-2-0/star-history.webp)

 A year ago, we monetized Bytebase 1.0, welcoming global customers across industries.
 Today marks another
-milestone: Bytebase 2.0.
+milestone: **Bytebase 2.0**.

 ## One to Twelve